 Your privacy is important to Conservation Law Foundation (CLF).
 CLF does not share, distribute, or sell e-mail addresses or phone numbers.
-CLF provides personally-identifiable information to its Web site service provider, Blackbaud, Inc., on a strictly confidential basis to enable Blackbaud to maintain a membership database, send e-mail messages, and provide other website-related services for CLF.
-CLF does not sell, rent, or exchange any personal information that you provide to us through the site, however, we may share on a confidential basis your personally-identifiable information, as well as a record of transactions you conduct with us, with third-party analytics partners and related service providers to better understand demographic information about our supporters and website visitors and to advance our environmental advocacy goals, and for no other purpose.
+CLF provides personally-identifiable information to its website service provider, Blackbaud, Inc., on a strictly confidential basis to enable Blackbaud to maintain a membership database, send e-mail messages, and provide other website-related services for CLF.
+CLF does not sell, rent, or exchange any personal information that you provide to us through the site.
+However, we may share, on a confidential basis, your personally-identifiable information, as well as a record of transactions you conduct with us, with third-party analytics partners and related service providers to enable us to better understand demographic information about our supporters and website visitors and to advance our environmental advocacy goals, and for no other purpose.

 You may opt out of sharing your information with a third party by contacting our membership department at email@example.com.
 You can opt out of CLF e-mail communications at any time.
 Each e-mail CLF sends will indicate how to unsubscribe from the list via e-mail or via a web page.

 CLF strives to foster positive and balanced discussion of environmental issues in New England.
 On our blog and Conservation Matters articles, we welcome comments from any and all sources and viewpoints, but in order to keep the conversation focused on the important issues at hand, we ask that commenters maintain a civil tone and refrain from posting inappropriate or offensive remarks.
 Comments on CLF content will be reviewed by a moderator prior to posting to ensure compliance with this policy.
 In particular, CLF will not approve any comments that contain the following: